Trump blasts Franken, but stays silent on Moore

 - The President has declined to weigh in forcefully on the Moore revelations

-Washington (CNN)President Donald Trump, who has largely stayed mum on the allegations of sexual misconduct against Alabama Senate Republican candidate Roy Moore, blasted Democratic Sen. Al Franken Thursday night after a woman said he groped and kissed her without her consent.
+Washington (CNN)President Donald Trump, who has largely stayed mum on the allegations of sexual abuse against Alabama Senate Republican candidate Roy Moore, blasted Democratic Sen. Al Franken Thursday night after a woman said he groped and kissed her without her consent.

-By weighing in on Franken, Trump potentially invites another round of scrutiny over the past accusations of sexual harassment that have been levied against him -- a risk that a source told CNN earlier this week was partially behind his decision to not comment on the Moore controversy.
+By weighing in on Franken, Trump potentially invites another round of scrutiny over the past accusations of sexual assault that have been levied against him -- a risk that a source told CNN earlier this week was partially behind his decision to not comment on the Moore controversy.

 "The Al Frankenstien picture is really bad, speaks a thousand words.
 Where do his hands go in pictures 2, 3, 4, 5 & 6 while she sleeps?"
 Trump wrote of a photo in which Franken appears to grab a woman's breast while she was asleep during a 2006 USO tour.
 The Minnesota Democrat has apologized for his behavior and said he welcome an ethics probe into his conduct.